ufst-mathias/clojure_hello_world_5_diff_ways/README.md

 1) from terminal:
   clj -e '(println "Hello World!")'

-2) in repl
+2) in repl:
   clj
   (println "Hello World!")

-3) create hello.clj file with (println "Hello World!") and run it as script clj hello.clj
+3) create hello.clj file with (println "Hello World!") and run it as script: clj hello.clj

 4) create hello/src.hello.clj with: